June 27, 2009

 That was all for the better.
 Otherwise, such relics as old typewriters would not be on display.
 I saw one with a document, a banquet prospectus, dated July 3rd, 1926 still rolled on its platen.
 The paper even predated the hotel!

-Across from the hotel lies Yamashita Park.
-Again, the aforementioned earthquake provided the rubble used to build a reclamation area that the park sits on.
-It has become a famous date place for Tokyoites.
-A Japanese friend of mine takes his prospective girlfriends there for romantic evenings.
-This reclaimed land – including the newly developed area of Queen’s Square and the Landmark Tower – is called Minato Mirai 21, literally “Harbor Future 21”.
-And the future it alludes to is laidback and intimate, which is more conducive for PDA.
-It’s unthinkable to swoon in urgent and frenetic Tokyo!
+Across from the hotel lay Yamashita Park.
+Again, the aforementioned earthquake provided the rubble used to build a reclamation area that the park sat on.
+It had become a famous date place for Tokyoites.
+A Japanese friend of mine took his prospective girlfriends there for romantic evenings.
+This reclaimed land – including the newly developed area of Queen’s Square and the Landmark Tower – was now called Minato Mirai 21, literally “Harbor Future 21”.
+And the future it alluded to was laidback and intimate, more conducive for PDA.
+It was unthinkable to swoon in urgent and frenetic Tokyo!

-For all its romantic possibilities, Minato Mirai 21 seems better visited in the evening – when the park sparkles with harbor lights (which I have only seen in photos).
-But after that great earthquake and WW2 bombings, there’s got to be a morning after in Yokohama.
+For all its romantic possibilities, Minato Mirai 21 seemed better visited in the evening – when the park sparkled with harbor lights which I had previously only seen in photos.
+But after that great earthquake and WW2 bombings, “there’s got to be a morning after” in Yokohama.
 And I gladly settled for my own rejuvenating morning after in it.
 No dazzling lights of the future, just dim pockets of the past.